jawwadturabi/Diabetic-Assisstant-Dialogflow/README.md

 # Introduction
-This is a sample bot which will provide the services to the Diabetic Patients
+This is a sample bot that will provide services to Diabetic Patients

 ## Video Demonstration/Interaction